ssgiant/angular-geo-nearby/README.md

 ==========

-**Forked from strikeentco/geo-nearby for working with angulai-cli**
+**Forked from strikeentco/geo-nearby for working with angular-cli**

 **Note:** *This module stores all data in memory - remember that.*